An engineering leader's guide to background agents

 The shortest path to production

-Ona gives you the five primitives out of the box (sandboxed environments, context connectivity, triggers, fleet orchestration, and governance) so you can skip the 18 months of platform building and go straight to the use case.
+Ona provides the technical infrastructure from the previous section out of the box — execution environments, harness, context integration, orchestration, security, and governance — so you can skip the months of platform building and go straight to the use case.

 01